top of page

 Elsewhere on land, the screaming Stukas kept on annihilating the remaining allies.
 Unprotected, French aircraft factories and airfields were destroyed by June third.

-On June Fourth, Dunkirk!
+On June Fourth, the fall of Dunkirk!

 Up north near Norway’s coast just three days after Dunkirk, German battle cruisers sank two British destroyers, plus another British aircraft carrier, the Glorious; all three reported losses of some 1,500 men.

 An ocean liner was bombed by German dive bombers off Saint Nazaire, France.
 The liner Lancastria was evacuating over 5,300 allied troops.
 Because the evacuation was without air cover, the large vessel was sunk, taking another 3,000 down with her.
 When you read about the description of Sicily, that whole invasion operation cost the U.S. some 2,000 men.
-You can imagine how disastrous it was losing 3000 in 1 single day in just 1 ship in 1940.
+You can imagine how disastrous it was losing 3000 Allied troops in 1 single day in just 1 ship in 1940.

 News such as the Lancastria were hush hush, and even though there are many WW II books in this big world of ours, few tell you the real ship sinkings of each year like A Toast For You and Me.
-There were many losses at sea during the early stages of WW II.
-Keep this in mind: During the actual war, with the exception of Dunkirk, most losses inflicted on the ally troops were rarely released in complete form to a world press transfixed on Europe.

 On June 10, 1940 Italy hoping to get a piece of the cake, declared war on France.
 However, it was a move that was not as dumb as it suggests though the declaration of war was belated, Mussolini had a reason: to stall for time.
 His purchasing agents in the U.S. had purchased 250,000 tons of scrap iron and steel.
 And, they needed time to get it out of American hands.
 The figure of 250 thousand tons of scrap iron was more than double the normal yearly import.